the-technat/the-technat/README.md

 ### the-technat

-Hi I' technat.
+Hi I'm technat.
 Kubernetes Engineer, minimalist and perfectionist, loving to explore the world of IT more and more.

 - 🔭 I’m currently working on writing a concept for my own homelab
 - 🌱 I’m currently learning too many things to list here..